bagisto/bagisto-docs/docs/advanced/create_shipping_method.md

 # Create a new shipping method

-I hope that now you know how to create a package, if not refer to [Package development](create_package.md).
+We hope that now you know how to create a package, if not refer to [Package Development](../packages/create.md).

-In this article, we will understand how to create a shipping method.
+In this section, we will understand how to create a shipping method.

 You can create a shipping method in two ways.